-Note: the VNC protocol is only available with certain AX3000 models with the VNC firmware option.
+Note: the VNC protocol is only available with AX3000 models 65/65E and 75/75E with the VNC firmware option.

 The following is a quick description of the VNC installation procedure.
 For more information please read AX3000 TCP/IP - Installing and Using the Axel-VNCviewer.